 The NYC Enhanced Real Property Tax Credit

 This credit is offered to renters and homeowners living in residences that weren't totally exempted from real property taxes during the tax year.
 Your household income must be less than $200,000 as of 2020.

 You must have resided within the city for the entire year and in the same residence for at least six months.
 You can't be claimed as a dependent on anyone else's federal tax return.
 This credit can be as much as $500.

 Filing Your NYC Return

-The New York City personal income tax is filed with New York State on your state income tax return.
+The New York City personal income tax is filed with New York State with your state return.
 Forms can be found on the New York Department of Taxation and Finance's website.
 You can file your return by mail or e-file it.

 New York City's taxes are due by April 15 in most years and should be paid along with your New York State income tax.